jsherman256/covid-air/content/protect/reducing-risk-flying.md

 ---

 You will have no control over many of the places you will be.
 Your best line of defense is a N95.
 It needs to be properly fit.
 Some places will be very high risk and a poorly fitted respirator might not be good enough.
-[Do a seal check.](https://cleanaircrew.org/masks/#How_to_wear_-_user_seal_check)
+Do a seal check.

+{{< youtube id="pGXiUyAoEd8" >}}

 ## Getting to the airport